SakshiK-24/Telecom-Churn-Analysis/README.md

 ## 📁 **Dataset Information:**
 The original dataset was downloaded from Kaggle.
 Only the **cleaned and feature-engineered** dataset is included in this repository for analysis.
-The raw dataset is not shared.

 > ⚠️ **Disclaimer:** This dataset is used for educational and portfolio purposes only.